ABHINDHIRAKP/ABHINDHIRAKP/README.md

 ### Hi there 👋
 ### I'm an AI fanatic
-### I'm currently involved in understanding about Machine Learning
+### I'm currently involved in exploring Machine Learning and Neural Networks
+### I'm keenly interested in contributing to the future of AGI (Artificial General Intelligence)
 ### I'm looking forward to collaborating with other AI enthusiasts

 <!--